life-and-dev/ofgod/about.md

 This website has two primary purposes that I believe can transform how we experience faith:

-**First, to reveal God's true character.** Many misconceptions about God which cause unnecessary fear and doubt.
+**First, to reveal God's true character.** Many misconceptions about God cause unnecessary fear and doubt.
 When we discover who God truly is through Scripture, everything changes.
 We see a Father who is loving, faithful, and deeply invested in relationship with us.

 **Second, to explore what it means to trust God in our daily lives.** It's one thing to know about God; it's another to trust Him with our real struggles, decisions, and hopes.
 Together, we'll explore why trusting God matters, what areas of our lives we can confidently entrust to Him, and how we can practically live in that trust today—even in our complex modern world.